v-brkic/ReservationApp/README.md

 - **Date and Time Management:** Uses modern date/time APIs for effective handling of dates and times.
 - **Dialogs and Modals:** Features various dialogs and modals for user interactions and data input.
 - **Multiple Screens:** Includes different screens for diverse functionalities and user roles.
-- **Statistics:** Displays comprehensive statistics to track key metrics and performance indicators.
+- **Statistics:** Displays comprehensive statistics to track key metrics and performance indicators.<br/>
   (images are in docImages folder)